groue/GRValidation/README.md

 - **Value Checking**, as in "is this string empty?"
 - **Value Reparation**: lets check and format this phone number.
+- **Composition**: several validations can be composed in a single more complex one, as in "this string should be nil, or not empty".

 Model validation, on the other side, throws errors like "name should not be empty" and provides: